emmarant/ALDELE/create_data/README.md

 ## Download and use existing datasets

 A variety of different datasets already exist and can be downloaded to train models with.
-The list below, gives a comprehensive description of these ready datasets, including the links to download them from
+The list below, provides links to downloading these datasets.

 - [McStas simulated data of elliptic neutron lens in DMC beamline at PSI (x- & y-axis rotation)](https://doi.org/10.5281/zenodo.6807003)